-This section defines the specifics of key agreement with Elliptic Curve Diffie-Hellman Ephemeral Static [RFC6090], and using the Concat KDF, as defined in Section 5.8.1 of [NIST.800-56A].
+This section defines the specifics of key agreement with Elliptic Curve Diffie-Hellman Ephemeral Static [RFC6090], in combination with the Concat KDF, as defined in Section 5.8.1 of [NIST.800-56A].
 The key agreement result can be used in one of two ways:

-- 1. directly as the Content Encryption Key (CEK) for the enc algorithm, in the Direct Key Agreement mode, or - 2. as a symmetric key used to wrap the CEK with either the A128KW or A256KW algorithms, in the Key Agreement with Key Wrapping mode.
+- 1. directly as the Content Encryption Key (CEK) for the enc algorithm, in the Direct Key Agreement mode, or - 2. as a symmetric key used to wrap the CEK with the A128KW, A192KW, or A256KW algorithms, in the Key Agreement with Key Wrapping mode.

-The alg header parameter value ECDH-ES is used in the Direct Key Agreement mode and the values ECDH-ES+A128KW and ECDH-ES+A256KW are used in the Key Agreement with Key Wrapping mode.
+The alg header parameter value ECDH-ES is used in the Direct Key Agreement mode and the values ECDH-ES+A128KW, ECDH-ES+A192KW, or ECDH-ES+A256KW are used in the Key Agreement with Key Wrapping mode.

 In the Direct Key Agreement case, the output of the Concat KDF MUST be a key of the same length as that used by the enc algorithm; in this case, the empty octet sequence is used as the JWE Encrypted Key value.
-In the Key Agreement with Key Wrapping case, the output of the Concat KDF MUST be a key of the length needed for the specified key wrapping algorithm, either 128 or 256 bits respectively.
+In the Key Agreement with Key Wrapping case, the output of the Concat KDF MUST be a key of the length needed for the specified key wrapping algorithm, one of 128, 192, or 256 bits respectively.

-A new ephemeral public key value MUST be generated for each key agreement transaction.
+A new ephemeral public key value MUST be generated for each key agreement operation.